videodrugz/videodrugz/README.md

 ### Hi there 👋
+Drop the tox in a new project.
+Attach a Null top to the output in order to see a preview of your visuals.

 <!--
 **videodrugz/videodrugz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.